-Lee Anne Kifer is a Senior Instructor and has been a J2 Lead Faculty at Washington State University since 2007.
+Lee Anne Kifer is a Senior Instructor and has been a J2 Lead Faculty at Washington State University 2007-2017, J2 Level Lead 2018 to present.
 She has taught at Gonzaga University and is currently Adjunct Faculty at Spokane Community College.
 Her teaching experience includes Health Assessment, Pathophysiology & Advanced Pathophysiology, Medical-Surgical Nursing Didactic and Clinical, Senior Practicum Didactic and Simulation as well as Advanced Cardiac Life Support.
 Her clinical expertise includes critical care and emergency services in adults and pediatric patients.
 As a critical care clinical nurse specialist, she provided continuing education to critical care and emergency nurses as well as developed and taught residency programs.
 Lee Anne is very involved in providing Life Support classes including Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS) to the community, particularly the rural communities and tri-county area in which she lives.

 - Masters of Science in Nursing, Gonzaga University, Spokane, WA